 - A water resistant container to store dry foods.

 - Cloth or paper towels for clean up.

 CAMP SUPPLIES – FOOD

 There are a huge variety of food vendors at Electric Forest, both in the campgrounds and in the venue.
-Depending on where you are camping, it could be a long way between you and the venue.
-You’re probably not going to want to make that walk every time you’re hungry, so a good mix of buying festival food and eating camp snacks is recommended.
+Vendor locations may be far away from your camp, so a good mix of buying festival food and eating camp snacks is recommended.

-- Pasta salad – already prepared and bagged up with lots of veggies and healthy add-ins
+- Pasta salad – already prepared and portioned

 - Granola & energy bars

-- Fresh fruit and snackable veggies (cool cucumber, anyone?)
+- Fresh fruit and snack veggies (cool cucumber, anyone?)

 - Chips n’ dip, hummus n’ pita, tortillas n’ guac, carrots n’ peanut butter…

 - Instant oatmeal/noodles and a way to make hot water